Orphaned and Injured Animals

 If the bird is a fledgling (with a full coat of feathers and is mobile), the best thing to do is place it gently into some form of cover, like a bush, so it won’t be out in the open for predators to find.
 Fledglings are still learning to walk and fly and may be cared for by their parents on the ground for a few days.
 You can monitor the fledgling and it if is not being fed by a parent, contact a local Wildlife Rehabilitator (see resources below).

-Remember- it is illegal for you to posess most bird species unless you are licensed to possess wild birds.
+Remember- it is illegal for you to possess most bird species unless you are a federally and state licensed wildlife rehabilitator.
 Contact a Wildlife Rehabilitator (see resources below) FIRST and they will direct you to properly care for the bird.

 2) Safeguard your windows for birds.
 Millions (possibly billions) of birds are killed each year in window collisions.
 By safeguarding your windows, you can save many birds!
 Check out Keeping Birds Safe Around Windows for ways to help prevent bird window collisions.